... 101 and FAQ ...

 My final thought is that both diet ( pre and post ceremony ) and dieta deserve total respect.
 For a ceremony or a retreat, diet is fundamental and is for everyone, without exception.

-Dieta may not be for everyone or in everyone's field of interest, but when we choose to engage with either, to do so with respect and humility is key.
+Dieta may not be for everyone or in everyone's field of interest, but when we choose to engage, to do so with respect and humility is key.
 If not, we may learn those lessons the hard way.

 HAPAY or RAPAY